-On the campaign trail: "Super Bowl of campaigns" caps Democrats' final Iowa push
+On the campaign trail: 'Super Bowl of campaigns' caps Democrats' final Iowa push

 A confident Sanders, riding high in the polls in Iowa, drew a crowd of 3,000 people Saturday night at a star-studded event at Cedar Rapids’ U.S. Cellular Center.

-Many of the mostly young attendees who make up the 78-year-old Sanders’ enthusiastic base wore “Bernie” T-shirts, while others were clad in apparel of the band Vampire Weekend, arguably the true headliners of the event.
+The band Vampire Weekend were arguably the true headliners for the mostly young attendees who make up the 78-year-old’s enthusiastic base.
 Along with a gig Friday night in Clive that featured the folk musician Bon Iver, the weekend rally was informally dubbed “Bern-chella,” after the Coachella music festival.

 Sanders’ warm-up acts included activist and academic Cornell West, filmmaker Michael Moore and a raft of progressive politicians.

-“The reason we’re going to win here in Iowa, the reason we’re going to win the Democratic nomination, is because we are a campaign of us, not me,” Sanders said, after Vampire Weekend played him onto the stage.
+“The reason we’re going to win here in Iowa, the reason we’re going to win the Democratic nomination, is because we are a campaign of us, not me,” Sanders said.

-The campaign said the crowd was the biggest yet for any candidate in Iowa this cycle.
+The campaign said the crowd was the biggest yet for any Democratic candidate this election cycle and ushered in a weekend of high turnout as voters sought a last glimpse of candidates before Monday.

-Some attendees Reuters interviewed were from out of state and therefore unable to caucus on Monday.

-Tyler Martell, 28, a teacher from Wisconsin, said he was trying to catch several of the Democratic candidates this weekend in Iowa.
-He said Sanders’ brand of Democratic socialism would be a tough sell in a general election against Trump, who drew an estimated 6,000 people to the same venue in 2017, after taking office.
+But Tyler Martell, 28, a teacher from Wisconsin who was in Iowa to see several candidates even though he can not participate in the caucus, said Sanders’ brand of Democratic socialism would be a tough sell in a general election against Trump, who drew an estimated 6,000 people to the same venue in 2017, after taking office.

 “I think he would be the least electable out of all them,” said Martell.
 “I’m not saying Bernie can’t win, but if Democrats want a sure thing, they should go with somebody else.”